-The Town's lease receivable is measured at the present value of lease payments expected to be received during the lease term.
-A deferred inflow of resources is recorded for the lease.
+The Town's leases receivable are measured at the present value of lease payments expected to be received during the lease term.
+Under the lease agreement, the Town may receive variable lease payments that are dependent upon the lessee's revenue.
+The variable payments are recorded as an inflow of resources in the period the payment is received.
+A deferred inflow of resources is recorded for leases.
 The deferred inflow of resources is recorded at the initiation of the lease in an amount equal to the initial recording of the lease receivable.
 The deferred inflow of resources is amortized on a straight-line basis over the term of the lease.